gabenespoli/entrainment/analysis/README.md

 `alpha2fivepct`: Takes an EEG struct or a cell of strings, and remaps channel labels from BioSemi alphabetical labels to [Oostenveld](http://robertoostenveld.nl/electrode/)'s 10-5 system.

-`averageReference`: Performs average referencing for rank-deficient data on an EEG struct.
+`averageReference`: Performs average referencing for fully-ranked data on an EEG struct.

 `en_epoch`: Epochs an EEG struct based on portcodes which are specified with keywords.
 This function in particular is highly specialized for the current study, and will require lots of editing to work for a different study.